 “The Bust of Nefertiti was brazenly stolen from Egypt by the Germans in 1913 when it was concealed and smuggled out of the country despite laws that declared it illegal to remove ‘exceptional’ archaeological finds from Egypt,” insists Hawass writing on his website.

 All this gives credence to Hawass’s claim its removal was illegal.
-But so far, every attempt since 1924 made by Egyptian authorities to repatriate the bust from Germany has failed, including an appeal made to UNESCO to arbitrate Egypt’s case in 2005.
+But so far, every attempt made by Egyptian authorities since 1924 to repatriate the bust from Germany has failed, including an appeal made to UNESCO to arbitrate Egypt’s case in 2005.

 Dr Hawass is a tireless campaigner for restitution and his petition has already attracted over 223,000 signatures.
 But without fresh evidence that Borchardt deliberately set out to deceive the Egyptian authorities, it’s hard to see the Staatliche Museen conceding Egypt’s ownership, especially given the importance of Nefertiti’s bust as a cultural symbol of the city of Berlin.
 But that won’t stop Dr Hawass from continuing his relentless campaign for returning the bust.